Braids Renaissance is an alternate firmware for the (discontinued) Mutable Instruments Braids eurorack module.

 This video shows the typical sounds coming from the SAM algorithm.

-This audio sample demonstrates typical sounds from the 6x algorithm.
+This audio sample demonstrates typical sounds from the 6x algorithms.

 This firmware is in BETA, and no warranty is implied by me or by the original vendor of the hardware.
 Use at your own risk!
-That being said, Mutable Instrument’s firmware loader is pretty resilient so if you load the firmware, even if something goes wrong, it is unlikely that your module will be bricked.
+Please read the disclaimer section at the bottom of this page.

 To install, download and unzip the firmware WAV file and follow the Braids firmware update procedure from the Braids manual.